Menu

 This is a page torn from the prisoner book at Esterwegen by a Polish soldier following the camp’s liberation in 1945.
 Prisoner books listed the prisoners kept at the camp, as well as other biographical details.
 Esterwegen was one of the earliest concentration camps to be established under Nazi rule and was opened in August 1933.

 Shortly after the Nazi rise to power and the Reichstag Fire, they arrested thousands of their opponents.
-The scale of these arrests led to the creation of early concentration camps to hold the prisoners.
+The scale of these arrests led to the creation of early

 The early concentration camps primarily held political prisoners as the Nazis sought to remove opposition, such as socialists and communists, and consolidate their power.